Fdawgs/node-poppler/README.md

 	});
 ```

-Example of calling `poppler.pdfToHtml()` with a promise chain, providing a Buffer as an input, using CJS syntax:
+Example of calling `poppler.pdfToHtml()` with a promise chain using CJS syntax and a `Buffer` as input:

 ```js
 "use strict";